schubergphilis/regional-network/README.md

 ## Usage

 Under [examle](./example) there is a fully functional structure for eu-west-1 region with default values.
-Edit accordingly for specific details.
+The files that would need editing according to the desired functionality are:

+* [configuration.hcl](./example/configuration.hcl) Holds basic configuration like acceptable versions for terraform and aws provider.
+  Needs the account id of the networking accound that will house all the VPCs and required the setting of which region the state file and dynamoDB lock table with be created along with the region that it is targeting.
+Import note is that although the region will change for the deployment of VPCs the state region is always the same for all regional VPCs created.
+So the **state_region** is going to be used throughout.

+* [layout.hcl](./example/layout.hcl) Holds the information of the VPCs to be deployed and settings of them, like dhcp options.
+* [connectivity.hcl](./example/connectivity.hcl) Holds the information about the ergess VPC.
+* [resolving.hcl](./example/resolving.hcl) Holds the information about the resolving domains, both overriding and forwarding.

 ## Caveats